Image Credit: Bethesda

 7. REKA

-Player running through the woods close to deer in REKA
+Player running through the woods in REKA

 REKA is a... witch simulator, I guess?
 Okay, officially it's an exploration game featuring base building and even RPG elements as you uncover mysteries of a legendary witch in the course of exploring (did I mention you're her apprentice?).
 You'll need to gather resources and ingredients for the crafting system, and (of course) build the most impressive witch hut that you can.